michaelhenry/swifty-code-coverage/README.md

     is-spm: false
     ignore-filename-regex: '^[\w,\s-]+ViewController\.swift$'
 ```
-### Don't want to use other third party code coverage service?
+### Don't want to use other third party code coverage service for the report or analysis?

 You can still view the code coverage report from the logs(stdout) of llvm-cov report.